What does 2018 have in store for buy-to-let landlords?

 Expert view: Andrew Turner, chief executive, Commercial Trust

-2017 was certainly a year of upheaval for landlords, yet despite the challenges and financial impact of various legislative changes, buy-to-let continued to deliver competitive returns.
+2017 was a year of upheaval for buy to let landlords, despite the challenges and financial impact of various legislative changes, buy-to-let continued to deliver competitive returns.

 So what does 2018 have in store?